-FDA lifts clinical hold on Advaxis’ Axalimogene Filolisbac, Durvalumab combo trial
+FDA removes clinical hold on Advaxis’ Axalimogene Filolisbac, Durvalumab combo trial

 TAGS

-Kenneth A. Berlin – President and CEO of Advaxis, said: “We are pleased to have resolved this issue with the FDA and will implement these guidelines across Advaxis’ portfolio as needed, to ensure patient safety.
+In light of the FDA’s decision, Advaxis has committed to enhancing patient safety protocols across all ongoing clinical trials involving AXAL and Durvalumab.
+Kenneth A. Berlin, President and CEO of Advaxis, expressed relief and optimism about the resolution with the FDA, stating, “We are pleased to have resolved this issue with the FDA and will implement these guidelines across Advaxis’ portfolio as needed, to ensure patient safety.”

 CATEGORIES